Sivvus/taput/README.md

 TAPUT command [options] FileIn [FileOut]
 commands:
-    add             adds a file at the end of the "tap" image insert          inserts a file at the beginning of the image, with the -s <n> option inserts a file before block <n>
+    add             adds a file at the end of the "tap" image if the image does not exist, it will be created insert          inserts a file at the beginning of the image, with the -s <n> option inserts a file before block <n>
                     if several blocks are selected, inserts the file before each block